Caroleq/caroleq.github.io/_posts/2023-12-26-Monacore-SA-800-Part-I.md

 TODO: picture of monacor amplifier

-## 1. Inputs and outputs description
+## 1. Inputs, outputs, control elements
 Documentation of device inputs and outputs is available at [1] in "SCHEMATICS" tab.
 It is written in German.
 Below I provide a translated and simplified version of inputs and outputs description.
 I skipped information that is not necessary to understand the operation of the amplifier circuit.

 Device inputs: